 Otitis media means inflammation of the middle ear.
+This is commonly referred to as an Ear Ache.
 The inflammation occurs as a result of a middle ear infection.
 It can occur in one or both ears.
 Otitis media is the most frequent diagnosis recorded for children who visit physicians for illness.
 It is also the most common cause of hearing loss in children.
 Although otitis media is most common in young children, it also affects adults occasionally.
 It occurs most commonly in the winter and early spring months.

 The outer ear collects sounds.
 The middle ear is a pea sized, air-filled cavity separated from the outer ear by the paper-thin eardrum.
 Attached to the eardrum are three tiny ear bones.
 When sound waves strike the eardrum, it vibrates and sets the bones in motion that transmit to the inner ear.
 The inner ear converts vibrations to electrical signals and sends these signals to the brain.
 It also helps maintain balance.
 A healthy middle ear contains air at the same atmospheric pressure as outside of the ear, allowing free vibration.
 Air enters the middle ear through the narrow eustachian tube that connects the back of the nose to the ear.
 When you yawn and hear a pop, your eustachian tube has just sent a tiny air bubble to your middle ear to equalize the air pressure.

-During an examination, the doctor will use an instrument called an otoscope to assess the ear’s condition.
+During an examination, Novi Ear Ache patients will be seen by the doctor, who will use an instrument called an otoscope to assess the ear’s condition.
 With it, the doctor will perform an examination to check for redness in the ear and/or fluid behind the eardrum.
 With the gentle use of air pressure, the doctor can also see if the eardrum moves.
 If the eardrum doesn’t move and/or is red, an ear infection is probably present.

 Two other tests may also be performed: